The Making Of My Botanical And Bird Print Collection

-My newest collection of exquisitely detailed botanical and bird artworks are finally here!
+My newest collection of exquisitely detailed botanical prints are finally here!

 I set out to create a joyful collection of art that people would love and cherish in their homes.
 My goal is for you to wake up to beautiful walls without the high cost of original hand painted art.
 I do this through a meticulous process of professional digitisation and extensively editing/sampling each print until the colour and definition is jaw droppingly close to the original painting.